Social NCE: Contrastive Learning of Socially-aware Motion Representations: Method

-The robustness of neural motion models has been a long-standing concern for safety-critical applications like autonomous vehicles and social robots.
-In many practical scenarios, the training data may only contain quality examples from safe and normal states but lack dangerous occurrences.
-This incomplete state coverage poses a significant challenge for learning algorithms to truly capture the underlying social norms and generalize to challenging scenarios.
+The robustness of neural motion models has been a long-standing issue \cite{szegedy_intriguing_2013, hendrycks_benchmarking_2018, azadi_discriminator_2018, liu_collaborative_2020}.
+This issue is particularly concerning in sequential predictions such as behavior forecasting and autonomous navigation.
+Very often, the training data only contains ``positive'' examples collected from safe states without any dangerous ``negative'' occurrences.
+The severely imbalanced training distribution poses a significant challenge for learning algorithms to truly capture the underlying social norms and generalize to challenging scenarios.

-In this section, we present a learning method that aims to tackle this challenge by means of contrastive representation learning.
-We will first briefly introduce the background of contrastive learning and then present a social contrastive loss for motion representations.
-We will finally introduce an informative sampling strategy tailored for the multi-agent context.
+In this section, we present a learning method that aims to tackle this challenge by means of contrastive representation learning combined with negative data augmentation.
+We will first briefly describe the basic idea of contrastive learning and then present a social contrastive loss.
+We will finally introduce a sampling strategy tailored for the multi-agent context.